melissaashley/zork-bot/README.md

 # zork-bot
-Discord bot in Node for miscellaneous purposes
+Discord bot built in Node.js for miscellaneous purposes